Logitech/cto-HomeAssistantPlugin-OptionsPlus/README.md

 ### All Light Controls (Areas → Lights → Commands)

 Browse all lights and control them with capability-aware dials.
+Only available for the Creative Console or equivalents.

 1. Add **All Light Controls** to your layout and press it to enter.